qmk/qmk_firmware/docs/platformdev_rp2040.md

 | `SERIAL_USART_TX_PIN`                                                      | `GP0`                                |
 | `SERIAL_USART_RX_PIN`                                                      | `GP1`                                |

-?> The pin-out of Adafruits KB2040 and Boardsources Blok deviates from the Sparkfun Pro Micro RP2040.
+?> The pin-outs of Adafruit's KB2040 and Boardsource's Blok both deviate from the Sparkfun Pro Micro RP2040.
 Lookup the pin-out of these boards and adjust your keyboards pin definition accordingly if you want to use these boards.

 ### Generic RP2040 board

-This board can be chosen as a base for RP2040 keyboards that configure all necessary pins and drivers themselves and do not want to build their configuration on top of the Generic Pro Micro RP2040 board.
+This board can be chosen as a base for RP2040 keyboards which configure all necessary pins and drivers themselves and do not wish to leverage the configuration matching the Generic Pro Micro RP2040 board.
 Thus it doesn't provide any pre-configured pins or drivers.
 To select this board add the following line to your keyboards `rules.mk` file.

 ```make
 BOARD = GENERIC_RP_RP2040